ArthurTeixeira16/ZombieZoneGame/README.md

 #### MANAGING GAME EVENTS LIKE SCORE UPDATES AND GAME ENDING
 **Problem in Context**

 The game requires real-time updates for events like changes to the score, rounds, or game ending.
 Initially, the game logic likely relied on tightly coupled classes to manage these updates, which made the system harder to maintain or extend.
-This violated the Open/Closed Principle.

 **The Pattern**